The Hunger Site: History

 The Hunger Site was started by John Breen, a computer programmer from Bloomington, Indiana, in June 1999.
 Originally a 501(c)(3) non-profit corporation, the site became popular rapidly. "[T]he response was soon so overwhelming that he spent most of his time administering the site even though he received no income, loans, grants, or donations to compensate him for his time and effort or pay his expenses."
 Faced with increasing costs, Breen sold the site to GreaterGood, "a Seattle-based online shopping mall that gave part of its sales to charity" for an undisclosed amount in February 2000.
 In July 2001, following the dot-com bubble crash, GreaterGood ceased operations after losing $26 million in venture capital.
 In 2001, CharityUSA.com, LLC, a privately held, for-profit company based in Seattle, assumed control of the company for one million dollars.
 CharityUSA owns and operates various click-to-donate-sites.
 CharityUSA currently claims that 100% of the website's sponsor advertising revenue is paid to the aforementioned non-profit partners.
 The Commercial Fundraiser Profile Report page on the Secretary of State's web page for the state of Washington calculates the percentage that CharityUSA returns to its charity clients as being 17% of the company's total revenue (labeled as contributions, although the company's explanation on the same page defines this as mix of contributions and sale of products).
 The same explanation of operations covers how the overall operation of all the GreaterGood Network sites work and reads in part:

 In 2007, the company founded the 501(c)(3) nonprofit GreaterGood.org, and it now publishes annual updates of the donations from its various programs at that site.
 Daily updates of the results of the "Click to Give" program also can be found at The Hunger Site's home page.

 In 2008, a Feeding America press release stated that the "partnership between Feeding America and The Hunger Site began in 2000 and has generated over $250,000 to date, which translates into 4,000,000 meals made available to Feeding America's network of food banks nationwide.
 During the past year alone, The Hunger Site has generated nearly $100,000 in donations for Feeding America."

 Vicki Escarra, President and CEO of Feeding America, was quoted in the same release as saying, "We at Feeding America could not be more thrilled about our partnership with The Hunger Site.
 People lead very busy lives these days and The Hunger Site is user-friendly and an easy way for people to donate and become engaged in the fight against hunger.
 The increase in Internet donations throughout the past year illustrates the importance of making it easy for citizens to donate online.
 We look forward to continuing a long and successful partnership with The Hunger Site."

+In 2023, it launches "Click for Paws" to help pets in needs.